Jan-M/pgview-remote/app/README.rst

-This directory contains the EcmaScript frontend code of Kubernetes Operational View and is only needed during build time.
+This directory contains the EcmaScript frontend code of PGView Web and is only needed during build time.

-The JavaScript application bundle (webpack) will be generated to ``kube_ops_view/static/build/app*.js`` by running:
+The JavaScript application bundle (webpack) will be generated to ``pgview_web/static/build/app*.js`` by running:

 .. code-block:: bash